 Baker families reflect a breadth of socio-economic diversity that continue to make our school the top choice for PreK-8 Progressive education on Chicago’s North Shore.
 We welcome all students with intellectual curiosity and a broad range of talents and experiences to join our community of learners.

-To ensure no student is ever turned away for financial reasons, Baker offers need-based tuition assistance to qualified, full-day students each year, in addition to various payment options to help manage tuition costs.
+Baker offers need-based tuition assistance to qualified, full-day students each year, in addition to various payment options to help manage tuition costs.
 Qualifications are determined by a third party, FACTS, and reported back to the school.

 To be considered, families must first complete the online admission application for 2018-19, then submit the application for need-based assistance through FACTS.
 Baker is able to make an award only when a child’s admission file is complete.
 Applications filed on or before January 31st will be prioritized.
 All information submitted is confidential.